-Pictures from Cork GC on Sunday afternoon: Continue reading
+Pictures from Cork Golf Club on Saturday afternoon: Continue reading

-Pictures from the 4th round at Cork Golf Club: Continue reading
+Pictures from Cork Golf Club during Round 1: Continue reading

 Alan Fahy returns to Cork this weekend to defend his Munster Strokeplay title.
 Cork Golf Club will play host to the 72 hole event on Saturday and Sunday, and although some of the Irish Team are in Lytham, the field is the deepest ever with the cut falling at +0.4.
 The marquee three ball tees off at 9.40, it contains the champion Fahy, the 2018 runner up Robbie Cannon and Portmarnock’s Geoff Lenehan.
 The three have all shown promise this year and will be hoping for a positive start in Cork on Saturday.
 Keith Egan from Carton House is the lowest handicapped golfer in the field, playing off an impressive mark of +3.0.
 Gary O’Flaherty, Ian O’Rourke and Ian O’Flynn are the leading contenders from the home club while Kanturk native Paul Buckley has recently joined the club and will be hoping to build on good form from last weekend in Lee Valley.